 The latest underground maps are much more complicated than Harry Beck's original.
 Newer maps incorporate the south London tram system, some overground trains, and of course the new Elizabeth Line.
 At some point, a system becomes so complex that even an abstract simplification becomes too complex.
 Perhaps we'll need a map for the map.

 The tube map is topological, not geographical.
 On the map, tube stations are roughly the same distance apart, something that's very much not the case on the ground.

 Let's imagine you had to go from Warren Street to Great Portland Street.
 How would you do it?
 Maybe you would get the Victoria Line southbound to Oxford Circus, change to the Bakerloo Line northbound, change again at Baker Street, and get the Circle Line eastbound to Great Portland Street.
 That's a lot of changes and trains.
 Why not just walk from Warren Street to Great Portland Street?
-They're less than 500m apart and you can do the walk in less than 5 minutes.
+They're less than 500m apart and you can do the walk in under 5 minutes.
 The tube map misleads people into doing stuff like this all the time.

 Let's imagine it's a lovely spring day and you're traveling to Chesham on the Metropolitan Line.
 If Great Portland Street and Warren Street are only 482m apart, then it must be a nice walk between Chalfont & Latimer and Chesham, especially as they're out in the leafy suburbs.
 Is this a good idea?
 Maybe not.
 These stations are 6.19km apart.

 Abstractions are great, but you need to understand that's exactly what they are and how they can mislead you.

 Using the map to represent data

 The tube map is an icon, not just of the tube system, but of London itself.
 Because of its iconic status, researchers have used it as a vehicle to represent different data about the city.